Mabdillahi88/CI_PP2_SCIENCE_FLASHCARDS/README.md

  ## User Stories

-1. As a first-time user, I want to easily navigate the Science Flash Card game and explore different science topics.
+1. As a first-time user, I want to easily explore the Science Flash Card game and navigate between different science topics and the contact form.

-2. As a first-time user, I expect the game's rules to be clear and simple, so I can quickly understand how to play and learn from the flashcards.
+2. As a first-time user, I expect the game's rules to be straightforward and easy to understand, so I can quickly grasp how to play and learn from the flashcards.

-3. As a first-time user, I want the game to work on any device, like my computer, tablet, or phone, for convenient learning anywhere.
+3. As a first-time user, I want the game to be accessible on various devices, such as computers, tablets or phones, allowing me to conveniently learn anywhere.

-4. As a first-time user, I appreciate clear and concise information on each flashcard to help me learn scientific terms accurately.
+4. As a first-time user, I value having clear and concise information on each flashcard to help me learn scientific terms accurately and efficiently.

-5. As a first-time user, having hints available would be helpful when I need assistance with the flashcards.
+5. As a first-time user, I would appreciate having hints available when I need assistance with the flashcards, making it easier for me to learn and understand the content.

-6. As a first-time user, I find it valuable to track my progress and see how well I'm doing with the flashcards.
+6. As a first-time user, I find it beneficial to be able to track my progress and view my performance
+   with the flashcards, giving me visibility into how well I am doing and motivating my learning experience.

-7. As a first-time user, I want an easy way to provide feedback to the game's creator, sharing my thoughts or reporting any issues.
+7. As a first-time user, I want an easy way to provide feedback to the game's creator, sharing my
+   thoughts or reporting any issues.

 8. As a first-time user, I expect the Science Flash Card game to run smoothly and have all the features working properly for a seamless learning experience.

 9. As a first-time user, I want confirmation that my message was sent.